 Stop by our Skovish Pools and Spas outlets in Luzerne and Shickshinny for a look at today’s backyard spas.
 You’ll be amazed!

-If you have been dealing with beginning of the cold winter and it crossed your mind that hot tubs in the winter seem like a good idea, you were right.
+If you have been dealing with the beginning of the cold winter and it crossed your mind that hot tubs in the winter seem like a good idea, you were right.
 Having a spa in the winter is the most valuable time to own one.
-Hot tubs in Shickshinny get most of their use during the winter as we see temperatures drop.
+Hot tubs in Shickshinny, Luzerne County, and beyond get most of their use during the winter as we see temperatures drop.
 It’s a wonderful luxury that can afford your muscles a break from the tension of the cold and allow you to enjoy some fresh outdoor air while relaxing in the heat.
 Continue reading “Keep Your Hot Tub Running During The Winter”